bill071194/savealot/README.md

 ### <ins>Functional Requirements:</ins>
 - Shop interface displaying products with their picture, size, price, quantity in stock, and description.
 - Login and registration system to allow for personalized accounts and order histories.
-- Cart system that allows for added items to be checked out.
+- Cart system that allows for added items to be checked out, provided that there is inventory in stock.
+- Admin functions to to edit or delete orders, as well as updating users account information upon request.
+- Inventory can be added or edited through the site either one at a time, or added in bulk via a csv file upload.
-- Admin function with business intelligence dashboards and inventory management.
+- Business intelligence dashboards graphically summarize information such as daily, monthly, and yearly sales reports.

 ### <ins>Non-functional Requirements:</ins>
 - Software development framework that accommodates front end, back end, and database functions.